This little demoness doesn’t look half as menacing as Beelzebub, but she shouldn’t be taken lightly either.

 From here, Mammon will use Death Claw to spend an extra 1 BP to attack your party and Blizzaja–the ultimate water spell–to rain pain on your party.
 These attacks should at least be bearable for a Level 25 party, especially if you have Abate Water (White Mage) or an Ice Charm equipped.

 Just When It Seemed Easy

-However the tables turn when Mammon uses Stat Leech to drop your characters’ physical and magic attack and defence, while raising her own.
-Now her moves will hurt doubly and your moves will be far less effective… If you’re at Chapter 3, you can use Dispel (White Magic) to drop Mammon’s stats; without it, you’ll likely have a rough time.
+However the tables turn when Mammon uses Stat Leech to drop your characters’ physical and magic attack and defense, while raising her own.
+Now her moves will hurt doubly and your moves will be far less effective… If you’ve reached Chapter 3, you can use Dispel (White Magic) to drop Mammon’s stats; without it, you’ll likely have a rough time.